AroniasPrenovost/trade-alerts/README.md

 **Build for Google Cloud Function:**

-This command modifies the `index.js` file to be copy+pasted for Google Cloud Functions and creates a `gcf-index.js` file
+This command copies the contents of `index.js` and modifies them to be copy+pasted into a Google Cloud Function, and places it in a `gcf-index.js` file.

    ```bash
    node index build